landelare/landelare.github.io/_posts/2023-02-18-dxr-tutorial.md

 # Requirements

-You'll need the following:

-* Most importantly, a GPU that actually supports DXR at least at Tier 1.0
-* Windows 10 1809 or later
-* Recent drivers for your GPU with DXR support
+You'll need development tools for DirectX and C++ if you don't have them already.
-* Development tools.
-The easiest way to get them is by installing "Game Development with C++" in Visual Studio 2022 Community.
+The easiest way to get these is by installing "Game Development with C++" in Visual Studio 2022 Community.

-Unfortunately, having hardware support is a strict requirement.
-The old DXR software emulation is API-incompatible and abandoned.
+If you're not using Windows 11 version 24H2 or later, you must have a real GPU that supports at least DXR Tier 1.0.

-As of writing, these models support DXR from each major vendor:
+These models support DXR from each major vendor:
 * AMD: Radeon RX 6000 or newer support Tier 1.1.
 * Intel: Arc A-series or newer support Tier 1.1.
 * Nvidia: GeForce GTX 1000 cards support Tier 1.0.
 Anything RTX supports 1.1.

+Windows 11 Version 24H2 added DXR Tier 1.1 support to
+<abbr title="Windows Advanced Rasterization Platform, the official software renderer">WARP</abbr>,
+which is always available, regardless of your GPU model (even with no GPU at all!).
+You'll be able to use it by uncommenting one line of code shown later.

 Tier 1.1 lets "traditional" shaders trace rays inline—such as a pixel shader dealing with its reflections—along with additional functionality missing from